TroyRobinson/TailwindVSCode/README.md

   - Class mapping is best‑effort; complicated HTML, framework hydration, or post‑render modifications can break uid match.
 Reopen the preview to re-sync.
   - CSS `:hover` cannot be “locked”; Pause preserves the current hover, but moving away will drop pure CSS hovers.
 JS‑driven overlays generally remain because we suppress their hide handlers.
   - Dynamic source updates only cover exact string matches in JS; broader persistence may require workspace‑wide find/replace or AST transforms.
+  - Server Preview cannot access cross‑origin iframe DOM.
+The remote client helper script must be included in your app’s HTML template to enable hover/edit inside the app frame.
+  - Some dev servers/frameworks set `X-Frame-Options` or `Content-Security-Policy: frame-ancestors 'none'` which will block embedding in the webview’s iframe.
+Disable these in development to use Server Preview.

+Server Preview: how it works
+- The extension spins up a tiny localhost server to serve a client helper script at `http://127.0.0.1:7832/twv-client.js` (port may vary if in use).
+- You open your dev server URL in a webview iframe.
+The iframe is allowed by the webview CSP (`frame-src http: https:`).
+The extension does not access iframe DOM.
+- You add `<script src="http://127.0.0.1:7832/twv-client.js"></script>` to your app’s root HTML template (e.g., `index.html` for Vite) during development.
+The client overlays hover + an editor on double‑click inside your app and posts updates to the parent webview.
+- The extension receives the edit (before/after class string) and performs a workspace‑wide exact string‑literal replacement across common web files (`html, js, jsx, ts, tsx, vue, svelte, astro`) while skipping `node_modules`, build outputs, etc. Vite/SSR HMR picks up changes immediately and recompiles Tailwind JIT.

+Server Preview gotchas and CORS/CSP notes
+- Iframe blocking: If your dev app refuses to load in an iframe, remove `X-Frame-Options` and any `Content-Security-Policy` `frame-ancestors` restrictions in development.
+- HTTP vs HTTPS: The webview CSP allows both `http:` and `https:` for `frame-src`, `script-src`, and `connect-src`.
+If your dev server is HTTPS with a self‑signed cert, your OS/trust store may prompt separately.
+- CORS: The client helper loads via a classic `<script src>` tag and does not require CORS.
+For fetch/XHR made by your app, the webview does not interfere.
+The helper server sets `Access-Control-Allow-Origin: *` in case your app explicitly uses CORS‑mode fetch to load it.
+- CSP in your app: If your app sets a strict CSP that blocks external scripts, whitelist `http://127.0.0.1:7832` (or the port shown in the Server Preview toolbar) under `script-src` in development.

+Step-by-step: test Server Preview
+1) Start a Vite app: `npm run dev` (e.g., http://localhost:5173).
+2) In VS Code, run “Tailwind: Open Server Preview”.
+Enter your dev URL when prompted.
+3) Click “Copy Client Script Tag” in the preview toolbar.
+Paste it into your app’s root HTML (e.g., `index.html`), near the end of `<body>` for dev only: `index.html: <body> … <script src="http://127.0.0.1:7832/twv-client.js"></script>`
+4) Reload the page if needed.
+Hover elements inside the preview to see classes.
+Double‑click an element to edit its classes.
+5) Use the Pause/Resume button (or press `p`) to pause interactions while you pick a target element.
+6) On save, the extension replaces exact string‑literal occurrences of the old classes with the new classes across your workspace.
+Watch the Vite console for HMR and verify the UI updates.
+7) Revert when done: remove the client script tag from your app (only needed during dev editing).

+Step-by-step: test classic HTML Preview
+1) Open an HTML file that uses Tailwind (CDN or local build).
+2) Click “Tailwind: Open Preview” in the editor title.
+3) Hover to inspect classes; double‑click to edit.
+Edits persist to the HTML source for mapped elements; dynamic edits attempt to update inline/external scripts referenced by the HTML.